axelvanherle/axelvanherle.github.io/content/post/20-02-22_howigotthisup.md

 ### How

 I started with a simple GitHub repository, to which I added a Hugo site.
-After i had a site, i needed a time.
+After i had a site, i needed a theme.
 I had starred a bunch of themes, but this one stood out to me, it's simple, but clean.
 Then i added a github actions to automate the building part for me.

 Basically, once you add a post, the hugo workflow gets triggered that builds the website using the configuration, theme, etc. that I set up.
 This workflow publishes the built website to the gh-pages branch.
 Once that is pushed, another workflow gets triggered that renews the GitHub Page.
 All of this happens in under a minute, so it's all pretty real-time.